AlexJReid/blog/content/posts/dynamodb-numeric-pagination/index.md

 This approach works by defining a fixed size C-style structure and writing the corresponding bytes to a file.
 Random access is made possible by calculating the offset within the file based on the consistent size of a structure.
 You can then `seek` to the relevant offset (calculated from the `index * SIZE`) and `read` that number of bytes.

 With this pattern, the grouping key `PK2` is used to name the file.
 If a lot of keys are expected, a small optimisation would be to shard the keys into a fixed number of subdirectories.
-As with the prior approaches, a function that consumes a DynamoDB stream be responsible for writing to these files.
+As with the prior approaches, a function that consumes a DynamoDB stream would be responsible for writing to these files.

 Assuming a 24-character value for `PK`, and `SK` converted to an integer unix time, the code to read `index` would be something along these lines.